mcloughlan/algo-notes/docs/algorithms.md

 To which Searle responded

-- You're stupid. ffs, this is literally just adding more inputs and outputs.
+- You're stupid.
+This is literally just adding more inputs and outputs.
 It still doesn't understand
-	- He didn't swear, I paraphrased - From 2024 Freddy

 ##### The Brain Simulator Argument